 Ethics

-Ethical approval was gained from the UCS ethics committee.
+Ethical approval was gained from the university ethics committee.
 All participating students were provided with an information sheet and completed a consent form prior to participation.
 The identity of all of the students was protected as no student names were used during the study.
 Students were numbered and labelled according to their course and year group to allow for comparison of the data.

-Results.
+The other professionals were not aware that the students were making a record of these interactions.
+However, none of the other professionals were mentioned by name and none of the names of the organisations where the students were placed were mentioned in the data.

 Eight participants agreed to take part in the study: